 Winless Bengals bench QB Dalton for rookie Finley

-The Cincinnati Bengals are benching longtime starting quarterback Andy Dalton in favor of rookie Ryan Finley.
-The Bengals announced Tuesday that first-year coach Zac Taylor is making the move -- on Dalton's 32nd birthday -- during the team's bye week following an 0-8 start.
+The Cincinnati Bengals are benching longtime starting quarterback Andy Dalton in favor of rookie Ryan Finley, NFL Network's Tom Pelissero reported Tuesday.
+First-year coach Zac Taylor is making the move -- on Dalton's 32nd birthday -- during the team's bye week following an 0-8 start.

 Cincinnati is 29th in the NFL in scoring at 15.5 points per game and 25th in yards per game (317.2).
 The Bengals haven't scored more than 23 points in any game and often have been in catch-up mode, with Dalton leading the league in passing attempts (338) and completions (204).
 He has thrown for 2,252 yards, with nine touchdowns and eight interceptions.